emiliarojo/advent-of-code/README.md

 ## About Advent of Code

-Advent of Code is an annual set of Christmas-themed programming challenges that can be solved in any programming language you like.
-It's a great way to improve your coding skills and have fun during the holiday season!
+Advent of Code is an annual set of Christmas-themed programming challenges that can be solved in any programming language.
+You can read more about it [here](https://adventofcode.com/about).

 ## How to Use This Repository